 SMBs can make money from selling via online marketplaces, though they could keep a higher proportion of the revenue from selling via their own website.
 Creating a website from scratch doesn’t have to be expensive or take a long time.
 BaseKit’s website builder makes it easy to set up a beautiful online store and start selling immediately.
-Having a website, domain, or ecommerce store, gives SMB owners the freedom that marketplaces don’t, and website customers are their own.
+Having a website, domain, or e-commerce store, gives SMB owners the freedom that marketplaces don’t.
 These factors alone make a compelling case for businesses to sell via a website, rather than a marketplace.
 It’s beneficial for you too: relevant value-added services like a website builder will help your small business customers to succeed and show you to be an integral part of their business.

 Let’s take a look at nine reasons small businesses should avoid selling via online marketplaces and sell via their own sites.